PhD Proposal Submission

 stipend and the DTC is unable to pay for continuation or matriculation fees for subsequent semesters.
 Only once the written proposal has been received and approved by DTC staff can we schedule the proposal meeting (below).

-- Once the proposal document is received a meeting will be
+- Once the proposal document is received a meeting should be

-scheduled with your primary and secondary supervisors and DTC staff.
+scheduled with your primary and secondary supervisors and DTC academic staff.
 This should be held prior

-to 6th November (at the very latest).
-At that meeting, you will
+to 7th November (at the very latest).
+At the meeting, you will

 need to schedule another meeting for a revised project.

-- Projects must be approved by this date.
+- Projects must be approved by the 7th November 2014.

-- Please note that your PhD stipend funding is contingent upon meeting the 22nd October and 7th November 2014 milestones for
+- Your PhD stipend funding is contingent upon meeting the 10th October and 7th November 2014 milestones for

 Your full PhD proposal document will need to include: